Lithobates clamitans: Reproduction

 Males become sexually mature at one year, females may mature in either two or three years.
 Males will establish breeding territories and maintain them throughout the entirety of the breeding period, with the season occurring from spring through summer, with variations depending on location and temperature.
 There is a strong positive correlation between temperature and detection.
 During this breeding period, an egg clutch consisting of 1000 to 7000 eggs is laid in surface films about 15–30 cm in diameter and are attached to vegetation in shallow water in order to protect the eggs from predators.
 Females may sometimes lay two clutches of eggs in a single season, with their size reaching a maximum of 98–105 mm.
-Females who were ready to mate typically came into male territories and assumed a low posture to demonstrate the clear power difference between the two (the lower posture emphasizes their subordination as does the fact that they come to the males once ready to mate).
-However, females did still exhibit selection when choosing a male as the process of choosing a mate typically took 2 to 3 days.
-In this case, females tend to favor males who exhibit territoriality and have strong mating calls (the basis for this is selfish as it lies in the female's desire for the greatest reproductive success and the best traits to be passed down to their offspring).
-Once a female was a few centimeters in front of the male, she would back her body into his and once physical contact was reached, the males would clasp the females and fertilization would begin.
-There are several instances where females will not be clasped due to the stimuli which initiate amplexus (when the male clasps the female from the back) not being created.
-Once fertilization occurred, almost all of the eggs were deposited into the resident male's territory (not the satellite male's, implying that polyandry for the female is not a common practice in this species) which promotes protection for the offspring.
+Females who are ready to mate typically enter into male territories and assumed a low posture to approach resident males very slowly.
+Once close, the male my clasp the female in amplexus, but if the female is not clasped, she will eventually swim to another territory.
+Females tend to ignore noncalling males and satellite males were not observed attempting to intercept females approaching calling males.
+Egg masses are primarily deposited in male territories.